 - Avoid twisting the lower back while lifting; instead, pivot with your feet.

 - Carry heavy items as close to the body as possible.
+Look for luggage that has four wheels so that you can keep it beside you rather than dragging it behind.

 - Distribute weight evenly on each side of the body.